dojobo/summer-r-2023/README.md

 6. Utilize R documentation to solve problems and explore possibilities
 7. Gain an understanding of the R packages ecosystem

+### Session format

+Each 2-hour class session is broken into 2-3 segments.
+For each segment, the instructor briefly presents information and one or more examples, using the slides.
+Then students work alone or in small groups on related in-class activities (ICAs), for which solutions are provided to check their own work.
+The instructor is available during the ICAs to answer questions and help solve technical issues.
+The instructor may cut short the ICA period as needed in order to reach the next segment.
+Unfinished ICAs may be further explored individually after class.

 ### Schedule and topics studied

 | Session  | Topics | Links |